-A cleft lip or palate can affect the way a person eats, drinks, smiles, speaks and kisses.
-Although clefts are usually repaired in the first year of life, many children need additional surgeries and treatments as they get older to improve their breathing, hearing, speech, language development and appearance.
+Children born with clefts or other craniofacial conditions often require complex specialized health care from infancy to adulthood.
+Although clefts are usually repaired in the first year of life, many children need additional surgeries and treatments as they get older to improve their breathing, hearing, speech and language development and appearance.
 These children can also require special dental and orthodontic care.

 This is where our cleft and craniofacial team comes in!
 The group is comprised of a range of specialists, including plastic and oral surgeons, geneticists, pediatric dentists and orthodontists, clinical psychologists, prosthodontists, speech language pathologists and more – all to assist patients and their families at every step of the way.

 “It takes a village,” Sharline Aboutanos, MD, (pictured above, left) an affiliate plastic surgeon from Richmond Plastic Surgeons, shares.

 “We cover all aspects of care for these children and their families – we’re really involved at every step of the way.
 And then we tie in the patient’s family, and then their school, and it becomes a whole community.”

 Linda Shait (pictured above, center), pediatric specialty care coordinator at St. Mary’s Hospital, takes pride in providing each patient and their family with a personal care experience.